akclifto/cppRefresh/README.md

 ### Overloading (Operators)

 Built-in operators can be overloaded using the ```operator``` keyword followed by the defining operator, Ex: ```operator+```.
 This is used mainly to perform some operation on object and return something.
+See overloading.cpp for example.

 |Overloadable operators | | | | | |
 |:-:|:---:|:---:|:---:|:---:|:---:|